Hofi2010/HelpToSee/README.md

 ![Prototype](https://github.com/Hofi2010/HelpToSee/raw/master/HelpToSee-Prototype.JPG)

 This setup can be helpful for people with visual impairements.
-I debated an iphone app, but a physical button as a trigger and a simple self contained device such as the raspberry pi will be much easier for a visual impaired person.
+I debated an iphone app, but a physical button as a trigger and a simple self contained device such as the raspberry pi will be much easier for a visual impaired person to handle as they most likely cannot operate the iphone.

 ## Raspberry PI Preperation
 In order to run the software install the following components: